Raytheon Technologies Corporation (RTX) Downgrade Issued by Wall Street Gurus

-Raytheon Technologies Corporation (NYSE:RTX) went up by 1.31% from its latest closing price compared to the recent 1-year high of $106.02.
-The company’s stock price has collected -1.11% of loss in the last five trading sessions.
+Raytheon Technologies Corporation (NYSE:RTX) went down by -0.81% from its latest closing price compared to the recent 1-year high of $106.02.
+The company’s stock price has collected -2.03% of loss in the last five trading sessions.
 The Wall Street Journal reported on 10/17/22 that U.S. Pushes to Keep B-52 Bombers Going

 Is It Worth Investing in Raytheon Technologies Corporation (NYSE :RTX) Right Now?